 A location quotient greater than 1.0 means that the industry is producing more goods and services than are used locally.
 If a location quotient is less than 1.0, it may mean that residents and businesses have to purchase services and retail goods from outside the area.
 This analysis uses the North American Industry Classification System (NAICS) in determining industry sectors.
-Industries that bring dollars into the area help the local economy grow.
 Those industries that show strength in the UVLSRPC region compared to the nation as a whole include the Health Care and Social Assistance, Manufacturing and Arts, Entertainment and Recreation sectors.